Lori Vallow Daybell arrives in Arizona for charges in 2 murder cases

 PHOENIX – Lori Vallow Daybell, the infamous “Doomsday Mom,” was booked into a Phoenix jail early Thursday after being extradited from Idaho.

-During her initial court appearance, a judge said she would be assigned an attorney before her arraignment, which was scheduled for next Thursday in Phoenix.
+During Vallow Daybell’s initial court appearance, a judge said she would be assigned an attorney before her arraignment, which was scheduled for next Thursday in Phoenix.

 She is being held at the Estrella Jail while she awaits trial, according to Maricopa County Sheriff’s Office online records.
 She is not eligible for bail.